olvaffe/olv-notes/linux/scripts/kconfig/config.md

       - select `SDHCI support on PCI bus` if x86
       - select `SDHCI support for ACPI enumerated SDHCI controllers` if x86
       - select `SDHCI platform and OF driver helper` if arm
+        - select `SDHCI OF support for the Synopsys DWC MSHC` if rk
     - select `SDHCI support for the BCM2835 & iProc SD/MMC Controller` if rpi
     - select `Qualcomm SDHCI Controller Support` if qcom
     - select `Realtek PCI-E SD/MMC Card Interface Driver` if needed, depending on `MISC_RTSX_PCI`